fmiotello/fm-icebreaker/README.md

 ### Keyboard

-It is possible to control the synth using a Midi keyboard connected to your computer
+It is possible to control the synth using a Midi keyboard connected to your computer.
+You can expand the sound control capabilities using *aftertouch* and *pitch-wheel*.

+In addition to this it's also possible to control the synth by using the computer's keyboard which is mapped in the following way:
 <p align="center">
   <img src="https://user-images.githubusercontent.com/57997005/94257744-17bb0d80-ff2c-11ea-8c27-f224885c5dc8.png" width="90%"//>
 </p>